-- From use classes A1 (retail) and A2 (financial and professional services) to A3 (restaurants and cafés). - Other premises in the Kirkley District Shopping Centre to use classes A3 (restaurants and cafés), A4 (drinking establishments) and A5 (hot food takeaways).
+- From use classes A1 (retail) and A2 (financial and professional services) to A3 (restaurants and cafés). - From any use other than use classes A1 (retail) or A2 (financial and professional services) in the Kirkley District Shopping Centre to use classes A3 (restaurants and cafés), A4 (drinking establishments) and A5 (hot food takeaways).